haf/expecto/README.md

                                 (int a, int b, int c) => a * (b + c) == a * b + a * c),
         });

-You can mix FsCheck properties with regular test cases and test lists at will.
+You can freely mix FsCheck properties with regular test cases and test lists.